3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 By implementing simple home modifications, you can provide an additional safety guard for those moments when you’re unable to hold their weight or catch someone before they fall.

-There are also home modifications that are designed specifically for certain needs or conditions.
+There are also home modifications designed for specific needs or conditions.

 For example, a caregiver taking care of someone with Parkinson’s may be concerned about the risk of falling or tripping due to what’s known as a “freezing” or “shuffling gait.”

-In this situation, effective ways to help minimize the risk of falling and provide additional peace of mind include wearing non-slip socks, using double-sided rug tape to prevent throw rug movement, or removing uneven door thresholds.
+In this situation, effective ways to minimize the risk of falling and provide additional peace of mind include wearing non-slip socks, using double-sided rug tape to prevent throw rugs from shifting, or removing uneven door thresholds.

-Click here and use promo code SAFETY to schedule a free 1 on 1 session with a licensed home safety expert.
+Click here and use promo code SAFETY to schedule a free one-on-one session with a licensed home safety expert.
 They’ll work with you to create a personalized home safety plan with tailored product recommendations

 Simple home modifications help those you care for by increasing their level of independence in daily life